Image Credit: Joyseulay/Shutterstock.com

 The pyrgeometer works based on the principle that radiant energy is converted into heat energy, and that this energy can be measured by a thermopile.

 This instrument consists of a silicone dome to isolate long-wave radiation from solar short-wave radiation during daylight hours.
 It also includes a vacuum-deposited interference filter with a transmission range of approximately 3.5 µm to 50 µm, and a shielded case to minimize the heating of the instrument from solar radiation.

-Thermistors are employed to monitor the temperatures of the dome, case and environmental thermal infrared irradiance.
+Thermistors are employed to monitor the temperatures of the dome, case, and environmental thermal infrared irradiance.

 The incoming radiation is absorbed by the detector, and the heat flows through the instrument body.
 The thermal gradient across the thermopile creates a voltage that is relative to the net radiation.

-Products on Market
+Products on the Market

 It also includes a newly designed sunscreen that covers both the body and connector to improve the accuracy of the device.

 The IR02 pyrgeometer is a sensor developed by Hukseflux Thermal Sensors to serve meteorological outdoor experiments.
 This instrument measures far-infrared radiation flux.